kchapelier/cellular-automata-voxel-shader/README.md

 The **birthValues** defines the counts of alive neighbours necessary for a cell to be born (change state from dead to alive).
 They are both list of numbers separated by commas (thus allowing number > 9).
 They can also contains ranges expressed with two dots, also very useful in 3D CA.

-For example E 8,10..26 / 8..26 means :
+For example "E 8,10..26 / 8..26" means :

 * a cell must survive if it has a number of alive neighbours equals to 8 or somewhere between 10 and 26
-* a cell must be born if it has a number of alive neighbours somewhere between 8 and 26.
+* a cell must be born if it has a number of alive neighbours somewhere between 8 and 26

 The most common **neighbourhoodType**s are moore (the default) and von-neumann.<br />
 The **neighbourhoodRange** defines the distance that the neighbourhood covers, its radius.
 Its default value is 1.